niklasravnsborg/grunt-sync-deploy/README.md

 Type: `Array`
 Default: `[]`

 Files to keep no matter whether there are newer local files.
 This can be useful for config files.
 Use an string array of files relative to server `deployTo`.
+You can also use [minimatch](https://github.com/isaacs/minimatch) syntax here.

 ### Multiple targets
 You may have more than one target if you have multiple places which you wanna deploy to.